paulchworks/genai-ea-workbench/README.md

-# Technical Overview
+# 🏗️ Technical Overview

 ![underwriter analysis screenshot](assets/workflow-diagram.png)

-## Demo Workflow
+## 🔄 Demo Workflow

 This demo streamlines the underwriting process through a powerful AI-driven workflow, which can be broken down into four key stages:

+1. **Ingest**: Incoming documents are uploaded to S3.
-1.  **Classify**: Incoming documents are first classified to determine their type (e.g., application, medical report, financial statement).
+2. **Classify**: Documents are then classified to determine their type (e.g., application, medical report, financial statement).
 This ensures the correct processing path and relevant extraction models are applied.
-2.  **Extract**: Key information and data points are extracted from the classified documents.
+3. **Extract**: Key information and data points are extracted from the classified documents.
 This includes details like applicant information, medical history, financial data, and other relevant underwriting criteria.
-3.  **Analyze**: The extracted data is then analyzed by advanced AI models to identify potential risks, discrepancies, and generate comprehensive underwriting insights.
+4. **Analyze**: The extracted data is then analyzed by advanced AI models to identify potential risks, discrepancies, and generate comprehensive underwriting insights.
 This stage highlights critical information and suggests recommendations.
-4.  **Act**: Underwriters can then interact with the analyzed data through a chat interface, review insights, and make informed decisions, leveraging the AI-generated analysis to accelerate their workflow.
+5. **Act**: Underwriters can then interact with the analyzed data through a chat interface, review insights, and make informed decisions, leveraging the AI-generated analysis to accelerate their workflow.

-## Project Components
+## 🧩 Project Components

 ![underwriter analysis screenshot](assets/architecture.png)